 3. Freelance Writing

 If you love writing, but don’t always love coming up with new blogging topics and ideas, consider freelance writing.
 There are plenty of businesses and online magazines looking for contributors.
+This is one of the most popular side jobs for introverts amongst our online freelance friends.

 Freelance copywriting includes posts for social media, advertising and marketing copy, and web writing.
 Long-form freelance writing may include researching topics and writing posts, whitepapers and eBooks on varied topics.
 The pay varies based on the content you’re writing, your experience, and level of expertise.
 Some companies pay per article, while others pay per word.